 Mr. Martí holds a BBA from Emory Goizueta Business School, concentrating in Finance, Entrepreneurship, Human Resource Management, and Financial Services, and an MBA from Stanford Graduate School of Business.
 Mr. Martí currently serves as a board member of Para Los Niños.

 John R. Ohanesian

-Mr. John R. Ohanesian was President and CEO of Bosley from 1990 to 2010.
-Mr. Ohanesian was also President and CEO of Aderans Research Institute, a biotech company, from 2002 to 2010.
-Since 2013 he has been an Advisor/Chief Strategic Officer of Theradome, Inc., which is an aesthetic medical device company based in San Jose, Calif., and since 2014 an Advisor to BioCoRrx, Inc., (BICX) which is focused on the treatment of alcohol and opioid dependence.
-Currently, Mr. Ohanesian is serving on special assignment as the Senior Vice President of Medical Services for the Special Olympics World Games held in Los Angeles during the summer of 2015.
+Mr. John R. Ohanesian is the President and CEO of Lear Capital.
+Founded in 1997, Lear is the largest direct response marketing and sales enterprise in the U.S. focused on precious metals with over $2 billion in transactions.
+Previously, he was President and CEO of Bosley from 1990 to 2010 as well as co-Founder, President and CEO of Aderans Research Institute, a biotech company, from 2002 to 2010.
+Since 2013 he has been an Advisor/Chief Strategic Officer of Theradome, Inc., which is an aesthetic medical device company based in San Jose, California.

 In 2004, The Concern Foundation named Mr. Ohanesian as their honoree for his philanthropic and humanitarian efforts in the Greater Los Angeles area.
 He served on the Board of Directors of Center Theatre Group from 2001 to 2008.
 From 2005 to 2008, he was a member of the Board of Directors of City of Hope’s National Medical Center and Beckman Research Institute.
 From 2007 to 2014 Mr. Ohanesian served on the Board of Trustees of The Archer School for Girls in Brentwood, California.